FedPeWS: Personalized Warmup via Subnetworks for Enhanced Heterogeneous Federated Learning: Related Work

-\paragraph{Finding Subnetworks in FL.} Another relevant idea is the Lottery Ticket Hypothesis (LTH) \citep{frankle2018lottery}, which attempts to identify subnetworks within a larger network.
-LTH is a model personalization technique, which focuses on sparsifying the network to create a smaller-scale version that improves per-round communication efficiency.
-In contrast to LTH, our method is directed towards training a shared global model and simultaneously improving convergence speed (reducing number of communication rounds).
-After LTH, there has been a growing interest in finding sparse and trainable networks at initialization \citep{mellor2021naswot, ji2021dynamic, li2020lotteryfl}.
 Recently, in \citep{isik2022sparse}, sparse networks were found inside the main model to increase communication efficiency in FL.
 The proposed FedPM method focuses on finding a subnetwork by freezing the model weights and training for masks on a weight level, in contrast to IST, which works on a neuron level.
 FedPM utilizes the sigmoid function to obtain probability values from unbounded mask scores and then uses Bernoulli sampling to obtain binary masks.
 We use a similar approach in our \texttt{FedPeWS} algorithm to learn the neuron-level personalized masks.

+Table \ref{tab: methods-comparison} presents a comprehensive comparison of our proposed method, \texttt{FedPeWS}, against existing literature for addressing data heterogeneity in federated learning.
+The comparison highlights key attributes of each method, including the level of mask personalization and whether the masks and parameters are learnable.

+\paragraph{Mixture of Experts.} Mixture of Experts (MoE) \citep{jacobs1991adaptive, jordan1994hierarchical} is a technique that trains multiple specialized models (experts) alongside a gating network that dynamically selects which experts to activate for a given input during both training and inference.
+Although MoE and our proposed method share the concept of leveraging different model components for learning, there is a fundamental distinction. \texttt{FedPeWS} is not designed to train multiple expert models; rather, it learns a single global model while identifying sparse, personalized subnetworks exclusively during the warmup phase of training.
+This warmup strategy serves as a crucial initialization step to facilitate efficient federated optimization, improving both convergence speed and generalization in heterogeneous FL environments.